Strong Wal-Mart profit trumps bribery probe concerns

-Wal-Mart Stores Inc's profit and sales surpassed expectations as more people shopped at its established U.S. stores and spent more, pushing shares up more than 4 percent despite ongoing internal and government probes into possible bribery.
+Wal-Mart Stores Inc's profit and sales surpassed expectations on Thursday as more people shopped at its established U.S. stores and spent more, pushing shares up 5 percent despite ongoing internal and government probes into possible bribery.

-The first-quarter results, including a 10.1 percent increase in profit, showed that Wal-Mart's U.S. recovery was on track and efforts were progressing to cut costs and establish everyday low pricing in markets such as China.
+The first-quarter results, including a 10.1 percent jump in profit, showed that Wal-Mart's U.S. recovery is on track and efforts are progressing to cut costs and establish everyday low pricing in markets such as China.

 "The real question is, would the stock be higher if it weren't for the investigation?
 It's very hard to know," said Faye Landes, managing director at Consumer Edge Research.